cp2k/dbcsr/src/acc/libsmm_acc/tune/README.md

-# Autotuning Procedure for Finding Optimal CUDA/HIP Kernel Parameters in `libsmm_acc`
+# Auto-tuning Procedure for Finding Optimal CUDA/HIP Kernel Parameters in `libsmm_acc`

 The performance of the matrix-matrix multiplication kernels is highly dependent on the choice of algorithm and parameters.
-This is why autotuning is used to find optimal kernel parameters.
+This is why auto-tuning is used to find optimal kernel parameters.

 ---